For B Street Hands-on Events go HERE.

 Andrew Millison

-Earth's Best Permaculture Sites in Maps
+Keynote: Earth's Best Permaculture Sites in Maps

 About Andrew: Andrew Millison has been studying, designing, building, and teaching about Permaculture systems since 1996.
 He is an instructor in the Department of Horticulture at Oregon State University, teaching the Permaculture Design Certificate Course and the Advanced Permaculture Design Practicum.
 He has taught through other organizations including Prescott College, the Ecosa Institute, and the Cascadia Permaculture Institute.
 He works with gardeners, developers, university students, and community organizers to promote Permaculture, which he believes is the medicine for Earth's ailments.